kaayra2000/algorithm-analysis-homeworks/README.md

 * hashing

+This is C code which seems to be implementing a hash table data structure.
+The code appears to read in data from a file `Sample.txt`, store it in a linked list, and then use the elements of the linked list to populate a hash table.
+The hash table uses chaining to handle collisions.
+The code also includes a function to print the contents of the linked list and a function to find an element in the hash table using its key.
+It is not clear what the purpose or functionality of the code is without more context.

 * graphApplication

 This code is an implementation of a social network.
 It reads data from a file called `socialNET.txt`, which contains the names and surnames of people and the IDs of people they follow.
 The code creates an array of people and a linked list of IDs for each person representing the IDs of the people they follow.
 It also includes functions to add and remove people from the queue, creating a new person, printing a person's information, and reading data from the file.